-Fundamentalist Christians represent the conservative wing of
+Fundamentalist Christians form the conservative wing of

 of Protestant Christianity.
-Many belong to denominations like the Southern Baptist Convention, theAssemblies of God or to independent, non-denominational congregations.
+Many belong to denominations like the Southern Baptist Convention, theAssemblies of God, or to independent, non-denominational congregations.
 They typically believe in the strict inerrancy

 Many believe that:

 Whether a sexual act is a sin or not is largely defined by the act itself.
 That is, all